dyntopia/luoda/README.md

 `luoda` is a plugin-based static site generator.
 It ships with the following plugins:

+- `org` - Reads org-mode files with `emacs` if it's installed.
+Code blocks are highlighted with pygments [5].
 - `markdown` - Reads markdown files with mistune [1].
 Code blocks are highlighted with pygments [5].
 - `metadata` - Retrieves `author` and `date` from git repositories with